pnxtech/Hydra4Net-Development/Hydra4Net.HostingExtensions/README.md

 More about Hydra and related open source projects can be found at: https://github.com/pnxtech where other implementations of Hydra for NodeJS, Python and Dart can be found.

-For an example of Hydra4Net messaging in action see the [MessageDemo example](https://github.com/pnxtech/Hydra4Net-Development/tree/master/MessageDemo)
+For an example of Hydra4Net messaging in action see the [HostingMessageDemo example](https://github.com/pnxtech/Hydra4Net-Development/tree/master/HostingMessageDemo)

 Nuget packaged versions of Hydra4Net are available at: [https://www.nuget.org/packages/Hydra4NET](https://www.nuget.org/packages/Hydra4NET)